 Ignite native persistence is a distributed, ACID, and

-With the the native persistence enabled, Ignite always stores a superset of data on disk, and as much as possible in RAM.
+With native persistence enabled, Ignite always stores a superset of data on disk, and as much as possible in RAM.
 For example, if there are 100 entries and RAM has the capacity to store only 20, then all 100 will be stored on disk and only 20 will be cached in RAM for better performance.

-The native persistence has the following important characteristics:
+Ignite native persistence has the following important characteristics:

 - SQL queries over the full data set that spans both, memory and disk.
 This means that Apache Ignite can be used as a memory-centric distributed SQL database.

 - No need to have all the data in memory.
 Ignite persistence allows storing a superset of data on disk and only most frequently used subsets in memory.